seanryder264/ELEC50002-Communications/4-Binary_Phase_Shift_Keying_(BPSK)_Via_USRP/README.md

 - Compare your BER results from Exercise 2 with those obtained here.
 Has FEC improved the BER?

+It has for the -30 Tx gain however no change is obvious in the other three
 - Discuss the trade-offs involved in the error correction coding system.
 What are the advantages and disadvantages?

+More robust transmission -> no need for retransmittion Increased Bandwidth to maintain same symbol rate -> the bit rate must increase by a factor of 3 and so the bandwidth must also triple this decrease the power effiecency of the system
+Conversly increased latency -> if the rate is not increased then the information will take more time to transmit

 ---